Avoiding a "Culture Clash" During Academic and Community-Based Practice Integration

 Patlas

 This is the second in a series addressing issues facing private radiology practices.
-Read the first story in the series.
+Read the first and third stories in the series.

 Consolidation is a fact of life in the health care industry.
 Smaller, community-based organizations have been joining with larger academic health care institutions at an increasing rate in recent years, resulting in huge health systems that aim to provide better, more efficient care.